alessandrodausilio/alessandrodausilio.github.io/_publications/publications.md

 83 - Torricelli F., Tomassini A., Pezzulo G., Pozzo T., Fadiga L., D’Ausilio A. (2023) Actions are all we need for cognition, but do we know enough about them?
 Phys Life Rev. 47, 30-32.
 (Reply to commentaries of publication #82).

 82 - Torricelli F., Tomassini A., Pezzulo G., Pozzo T., Fadiga L., D’Ausilio A. (2023) Motor invariants in action execution and perception.
 Phys Life Rev. 44, 13-47.
 Review article followed by 7 commentaries.
-	1. Dessalene E., Aloimonos Y. “Motor-invariants for action understanding in video” 20-21.
-	2. Labaune O., Berret B. “The vigor law as a kinematic invariant at work in perceptual-cognitive processes”.
-	3. Cheron G., Simar C., Cebolla A.M.
-“The oscillatory nature of the motor and perceptive kinematics invariants”.
-	4. Bardi L., Langford Z.D., Cristofori I. “Visual sensitivity to biological motion invariants in humans at birth”.
-	5. Lacquaniti F., La Scaleia B., Zago M. “Non-invariants may be used for socially-relevant perceptual decisions”.
-	6. d’Avella A., Russo M., Berger D.J., Maselli A. “Neuromuscular invariants in action execution and perception”.
-	7. Morasso P. “Taming the abundance of degrees of freedom”

 81 - Casarotto A., Dolfini E., Cardellicchio P., Fadiga L., *D’Ausilio A., *Koch G. (2023) Mechanisms of Hebbian-like plasticity in the ventral premotor – primary motor network.
 J Physiol (London), 601(1), 211-226. (*Equal contribution)